wq/wq/docs/@wq/rollup-plugin.md

 @wq/rollup-plugin makes it possible to create custom plugins that integrate with [wq.app]'s pre-built [**wq.js**][wq] bundle. @wq/rollup-plugin remaps certain module imports to leverage exports from the bundle.

 > Note: While @wq/rollup-plugin can used in a project build, it is primarily intended for use by authors of plugins distributed as reusable Django apps.
-Django projects created with `wq start --with-npm` (& Create React App) use CRA's Webpack configuration by default instead of Rollup.
+Django projects created with `wq create --with-npm` (& Create React App) use CRA's Webpack configuration by default instead of Rollup.
 (See [@wq/cra-template])

 ### Usage